Oregon vs. Texas Tech prediction, odds, line: 2026 Orange Bowl and CFP quarterfinal picks from proven model

 The fifth-ranked Oregon Ducks take on the fourth-ranked Texas Tech Red Raiders in a College Football Playoff quarterfinal matchup at the Orange Bowl on Thursday.
 Oregon defeated James Madison 51-34 on Dec.
 20 in a CFP first-round matchup, while Texas Tech defeated BYU 34-7 in the Big 12 Championship Game on Dec.
 6. The Ducks (12-1), who finished third in the Big Ten, have won seven in a row and are 2-1 against ranked opponents.
 The Red Raiders (12-1), who tied for first in the Big 12, have won six consecutive games and are 3-0 against ranked foes.

 Kickoff from Hard Rock Stadium in Miami Gardens, Fla., is at noon ET.
 Oregon leads the all-time series 3-0, including a 38-30 win in 2023.
 The Ducks are 2.5-point favorites in the latest Oregon vs. Texas Tech odds, while the over/under for total points scored is 50.5 via SportsLine consensus.
-Oregon is at -134 on the money line.
+Oregon is at -129 on the money line (risk $129 to win $100).
 Before making any Texas Tech vs. Oregon picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: